 What have we been so busy with to produce zero bottles of wine after all this working, writing, and taking pictures?
 Fret not: most of 2012 and throughout 2013 we were busy building Dale Hollow and the infrastructure required to make a winery.
 Set your flux capacitor for 12 months ago as we hit a few of the highlights:

-Asher to Jesse, “Hey..
+Asher: “Hey..
 We sure like tasting different kinds of alcohol.
 Imagine the money we could save if we just made the stuff”..
-Thus summarizing the fabled conversation, as legend has it.
+Thus summarizing the fabled conversation that started it all, as legend has it.
 The idea came to fruition and suitable ground was chosen in the fall of 2012.

 A grid was laid out, the South Vineyard was plotted, and holes were dug; against all odds as the Missouri climate flexed her unrelenting schizophrenia by throwing snow and rain at us through March and April.